therab6it/week2-lab-report/index.md

 ### Configuring remote access

 Open the terminal in VSCode and type out the following command.
+The `***` are a placeholder for your three account-specific characters, like aws or app, so replace them!

 ```
 ssh cs15lwi22***@ieng6.ucsd.edu